-Participation will be holistically assessed at the end of the term to consider attendance for tutorials (4) and discussion sessions (6), as well as the quality of engagement in those group environments.
-Please note that optional drop-in tutorials are not graded for participation.
+Participation will be holistically assessed at the end of the term to consider attendance and the quality of engagement during tutorials (4) and discussion sessions (6).
+Please note that instructor and TA office hours are not graded for participation.

 Course Policies and Resources